jen2004/Chat-Bot-for-Career-Advice/README.md

 For the complete project requirements, please refer to the “Task 1 Overview.pdf” file.

-For my complete project report, refer to “Task 1 Reportpdf”.
+For my complete project report, refer to “Task 1 Report.pdf”.

 Scroll down to the bottom of this page for instructions on how to use careerbot.